The Growing VA Industry and Its Challenges

 Understanding the Pressures of Virtual Assistant Work

-When you have clients in different time zones, it's fairly unusual for virtual assistants to have to talk to them.
-This might lead to patterns that aren't constant, which could make it hard for you to sleep, make you feel tired, and make it hard for you to tell the difference between your own limits.
-Virtual assistants (VAs) may think they are always "on call" since they have to meet specific goals and are afraid of losing their contracts.
-An employee assistance program (EAP) may help people by offering them tools to deal with their problems, ways to reduce their stress, and a secure place to talk about their problems without worrying about being judged.
+When you have clients located in various time zones, it is not very common for virtual assistants to be required to communicate with those clients.
+This might result in patterns that aren't consistent, which could make it difficult for you to fall asleep, cause you to feel exhausted, and make it difficult for you to differentiate between your own boundaries and those of others.
+It is possible for virtual assistants (VAs) to believe that they are constantly "on call" due to the fact that they are required to fulfill certain targets and are concerned about losing their contracts.
+Some people may benefit from participating in an employee assistance program (EAP) because it provides them with resources to help them cope with their issues, methods to alleviate their stress, and a safe environment in which they may discuss their issues without fear of being judged.

 How EAP Fits into Remote and Distributed Teams